gaehlerm/SoftwareEngineering/README.md

 - Building all the tests works
 - All the tests pass

 Even though there are companies that don't care about the formatting anymore.
-They just let the formatter run in any merge request on the server and locally the developers can use whatever format he likes.
+They just let the formatter run in any merge request on the server and locally the developers can use whatever format they like.
 This takes some effort to set up the CI/CD pipeline but it saves work for the developers.

 Then there is also the task of creating an executable.
 It used to take many manual steps as well.
 Which was again slow and error prone.
 Now this part of the Continuous Delivery.